EliotPLTT/orgapi/README.md

 # Orgapi

-Orgapi is an API whose purpose is to record affiliations of citizen in the game Star Citizen
+Orgapi is an API which purpose is to record affiliations of citizens to organizations in the game Star Citizen

 ## Installation and Initialisation